 Our Health Office is manned full-time by a registered nurse.
-Our school nurse maintains all attendance and tardy records.
-She attends to the children's health and wellness needs and keeps a record of their visits to her office.
+Our school nurse attends to the children's health and wellness needs and keeps a record of their visits to her office.
+Parents are not called regarding every visit to the Health Office.
+You will be called if your child needs to go home, is in distress, or requires any follow-up care.